Why the Enneagram Still Doesn’t Belong in Church

 See How Much Smarter He Is?

-She knows it lacks any scientific validity and it has deep roots in New Age and heretical Christian religion.
-He knows the Enneagram was incredibly insightful for him in learning how to be a better father and leader.
+Montenegro knows it lacks any scientific validity and it has deep roots in New Age and heretical Christian religion.
+Wilson knows the Enneagram was incredibly insightful for him in learning how to be a better father and leader.

-And he also “knows” she just doesn’t understand how, even though it came from occultic roots, Christians can still use the Enneagram.
-He knows it because he’s of the school that (unlike her, he implies) can accept that all truth is God’s truth.
-It’s the same school that says Christians can accept what science says about biological evolution.
+And he also “knows” she just doesn’t understand how Christians can still use the Enneagram despite its cultic origins.
+He knows it because he’s of the school that can accept that all truth is God’s truth — again with the implication that she isn’t quite up to that.

 What Does Scientific Validity Mean?

-He acknowledged that the Enneagram hasn’t been scientifically validated — yet.
+The first answer is easy.
+Wilson himself acknowledged that the Enneagram hasn’t been scientifically validated — yet.
 It hasn’t shown up in the best scientific journals so far, he admits, while implying it’s probably just a matter of time.
-That’s a lot like the way evolutionists do science, too: “We’ll figure out how life created itself, it’s just a matter of time” — while making the same progress the Enneagram is making toward validation: zero.

 Montenegro could have pressed him harder on that.
 She could have asked him to explain, if he knows, what scientific validity means in this context.